martamartinezdata/martamartinezdata/README.md

 Hi there 👋

-I’m a Data Analyst with a background in digital marketing and linguistics, currently completing a Master’s in Big Data, Data Science & Business Intelligence at Universidad Complutense de Madrid.
+I’m a Data Analyst with a background in digital marketing analytics and linguistics, currently completing a Master’s in Big Data, Data Science & Business Intelligence at Universidad Complutense de Madrid.

 I specialize in transforming data into actionable business insights through SQL, Python, and Business Intelligence tools.
 My work focuses on analyzing structured data, building dashboards, and supporting data-driven decision making.